dataluscorp/browser/toolkit/components/featuregates/docs/index.rst

 metadata about features, a simple, opinionated API, and avoid many potential pitfalls of other systems, such as using preferences directly.
-It is designed to be compatible with tools that want to know and affect the state of features in Firefox over time and in the wild.
+It is designed to be compatible with tools that want to know and affect the state of features in Datalus over time and in the wild.

 Feature Definitions
 ===================